September 11, 2025

 I immediately noticed how well the platform integrates different customer engagement pieces.
 Managing reviews, loyalty programs, and customer rewards from the same dashboard made the workflow much more streamlined than platforms that only focus on one area.

 Ease of use was another clear highlight during my testing.
 Navigating between modules like setting up a loyalty campaign, responding to customer reviews, or configuring reward rules felt intuitive and didn’t require much technical ramp-up.
 Despite multiple products under one roof, Yotpo maintains a relatively clean and accessible user interface.
+87% of G2 users report that the dashboard works as a centralized hub for online reputation data.

 Another thing I observed during my research was praise for the support team.
 While I didn't get to examine the customer support, many G2 reviewers said the team was responsive and helpful, especially when dealing with setup questions or troubleshooting integration challenges.
 That external validation made me feel more confident that teams can rely on Yotpo’s support resources when needed.